openshift/jenkins-client-plugin/README.md

 You should now be able to [configure an OpenShift Cluster](#configuring-an-openshift-cluster).
 Before running a job, you may also need to ensure your Jenkins nodes [have the 'oc' binary](#setting-up-jenkins-nodes) installed.

+If you want to test your changes against a running OpenShift server using the regression test suite located in the OpenShift Origin repository, see [these instructions.](https://github.com/openshift/jenkins-client-plugin/blob/master/PR-Testing/README)

 ## Examples